opencost/opencost/spec/opencost-specv01.md

 </table>

 Cluster Asset Costs can be further segmented into **Resource Allocation Costs** and **Resource Usage Costs**.
 Resource Allocation Costs are expenses that accumulate based on the amount of time provisioned irrespective of usage (e.g. CPU hourly rate) whereas Resource Usage Costs accumulate on a per-unit basis (e.g. cost per byte egressed).
-Costs for an individual Asset are the summation of it’s Resource Allocation and Usage Costs, e.g. a Node’s cost is equal to CPU cost + GPU cost + RAM cost + Node Network Costs
+Costs for an individual Asset are the summation of its Resource Allocation and Usage Costs, e.g. a Node’s cost is equal to CPU cost + GPU cost + RAM cost + Node Network Costs

 <table>